-S&O efficiencies and cost reductions
+S&O efficiency savings

 Baseline S&O is a measure of like-for-like activity across several years and is used as a way to track whether operations are becoming more cost-efficient.
 This comparison requires us to apply the prices from the most recent financial year across the previous financial years, so that annual inflation doesn't distort the analysis.